 0. UDM stores the linked SUPIs of UE1 and UE2, using the solution on KI#1.1.

-1. UE1 and UE2 registers to network, using the solution on KI#1.2.
-UE1 can be the primary UE, and UE2 can be the secondary UE.
+1. UE1 and UE2 registers to network, using the procedure in clause 2.3.1.1.
+UE1 can be the first UE, and UE2 can be the second UE.
 AMF1 is the UE1’s serving AMF, and AMF2 is the UE2’s serving AMF.
 During the registration, it assumes that the AMF1 knows that the UE1 is authorized to use DualSteer and the AMF2 knows that the UE2 is authorized to use DualSteer, and the DualSteer device knows that UE1 and UE2 are authorized to use DualSteer.

 2. UE1 request to establish PDU Session ID#1, with Request Type indicating "DualSteer Request for session switching".
 Based on the "DualSteer Request for session switching", AMF1 selects SMF supporting DualSteer.